Impact of the COVID-19 pandemic on sports: Horse racing

-Horse racing is one sport that has been less directly impacted by the COVID-19 pandemic than most others; some countries and regions never stopped operating horse racing events, and racing was one of the first sports to be resumed in other regions.
+Horse racing is one sport that was less directly impacted by the COVID-19 pandemic than most others; some countries and regions never stopped operating horse racing events, and racing was one of the first sports to be resumed in other regions.

 In the early stages of the outbreak, most horse racing events remained scheduled as normal, but with restricted attendance at racecourses.
 This included Hong Kong, France, Japan, United Arab Emirates, United States, Australia, Ireland, United Kingdom, Germany, New Zealand, and Singapore.

 The Macau Jockey Club suspended racing events from 31 January to 15 February and resumed racing from 22 February.
 The Korea Racing Authority suspended horse racing from 8 March.
 Sunland Park Racetrack in the United States canceled its race meeting from 16 March, which included the Sunland Derby, part of the 2020 Road to the Kentucky Derby.
 Many tracks in North America followed suit over the following weeks, although some remained open depending on state-by-state decisions.
 In Britain, although the Cheltenham Festival proceeded as normal in mid-March, the Grand National meeting at Aintree in April was cancelled.
 By mid-March Ireland had become the only major horse racing country in Europe where the sport continued, albeit strictly regulated and behind closed doors.
 Ireland finally closed down racing on 25 March.

 Churchill Downs announced that the 2020 Kentucky Derby, normally the first leg of the American Triple Crown, would be delayed to 5 September.
 They had hoped to run the rescheduled race before a live (though reduced) crowd – this plan was eventually abandoned due to an increase in cases in the Louisville area.
 The change in dates for the Derby caused a cascading effect through the 2020 racing schedule, with the Maryland Jockey Club delaying the 2020 Preakness Stakes to 3 October.
 The Belmont Stakes, normally the third leg of the Triple Crown, was run at a shortened distance of 1 1/8 miles on 20 June as the first leg.

 On 22 March, it was announced that the Dubai World Cup, due to celebrate its 25th anniversary running on 28 March, had been cancelled.